Melvin1580/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The 0-alias file contain the script that create an alias
+The 1-hello_you file Create a script that prints hello user, where user is the current Linux user